PBF Energy Inc. [PBF] stock Upgrade by Wells Fargo analyst, price target now $57

 Sponsored

-PBF Energy Inc. (NYSE:PBF) today announced that members of its management team will participate in the Bank of America Energy Credit Conference on June 8, 2022.
+PBF Energy Inc. (NYSE:PBF) today announced that members of its management team will participate in the J.P.
+Morgan Energy, Power and Renewables Conference on June 22, 2022.

-PBF Energy Inc. stock has also loss -16.45% of its value over the past 7 days.
-However, PBF stock has inclined by 65.13% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 198.64% and gained 170.55% year-on date.
+About PBF Energy Inc.PBF Energy Inc. (NYSE:PBF) is one of the largest independent refiners in North America, operating, through its subsidiaries, oil refineries and related facilities in California, Delaware, Louisiana, New Jersey and Ohio.
+Our mission is to operate our facilities in a safe, reliable and environmentally responsible manner, provide employees with a safe and rewarding workplace, become a positive influence in the communities where we do business, and provide superior returns to our investors.

+Over the last 12 months, PBF stock rose by 90.07%.
+The one-year PBF Energy Inc. stock forecast points to a potential upside of 10.04.
+The average equity rating for PBF stock is currently 3.20, trading closer to a bullish pattern in the stock market.

-The market cap for PBF stock reached $4.42 billion, with 120.34 million shares outstanding and 108.77 million shares in the current float.
-Compared to the average trading volume of 3.39M shares, PBF reached a trading volume of 4169655 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $3.96 billion, with 120.34 million shares outstanding and 108.77 million shares in the current float.
+Compared to the average trading volume of 3.45M shares, PBF stock reached a trading volume of 4074995 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PBF shares is $34.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PBF stock is a recommendation set at 3.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.